Max-from-Odessa/Apartment-for-rent/README.md

 # _Apartment for rent in Odessa._

 I am renting my 1-room cozy apartment in Odessa on the street Srednefontanskaya 30/1, inside the quarter, a quiet courtyard.
 First rent, fresh renovation, 8/14 fl., 44 sq. meters.
-Kitchen + room, balcony.
-Designer expensive renovation, furniture, appliances, shower, double bed, 2 wardrobes.
+Kitchen + living room, balcony.
+Designer renovation, furniture, appliances, shower, double bed, 2 wardrobes.
 Guest parking.
 Internet WiFi.
 The House Is Very Warm, Has Its Own Boiler Room, There Is A Heat Meter.
-Good Transport Interchange, Within Walking Distance Of The Station, Privoz, 5 Universities, Supermarkets, Water station, Park, Playground, Sports Ground, Kindergarten, School.
+Good Transport Interchange, Within Walking Distance Of The Railway Station, Privoz market, 5 Universities, Supermarkets, Water station, Park, Playground, Sports Ground, Kindergarten, School.
 The price for the period of martial law is 8000 UAH / month + utilities, deposit.
 Mob. tel.: +38о639577521

 ![](1.jpg)